 The kittens are now proficient at cleaning themselves, having learned it from birth from their mother.
 They are also grooming each other, reinforcing the bond between siblings.
 Incorporate grooming into your interactions with the kittens—especially if you have a single kitten, or you are raising a litter without the mother cat.

-The kittens are pretty self-sufficient at this point, though Darling, Denby, Corduroy, Tweed, and Wembley still get comfort from mom.
+The kittens are almost fully weaned and continue to play and learn.
+Being introduced to new people, places in the home, and other pets is an important part of socialization.
+They are pretty self-sufficient at this point, though Darling, Denby, Corduroy, Tweed, and Wembley still get comfort from mom.

 As part of socialization, the kittens are being introduced to different parts of the house, different objects, different pets and people, and different experiences—all to help them adjust to new situations.